-George Lukowski is Reader in Polish History at the University of Birmingham.
+George Lukowski is a Professor of Polish History at the University of Birmingham.
 He studied History at Queens’ College, Cambridge, where Brian Pullan was his personal tutor.
 However, it was primarily Derek Beales who encouraged him to develop his interests in eighteenth-century Polish history.
 In 1971-2 and, again, in 1973-4, he was the recipient of British Council scholarships, in order to research to doctoral level in Poland, first at the Jagiellonian University of Kraków, then at the University of Warsaw.
 His principal Polish supervisor was Professor Jerzy Michalski of the Polska Akademia Nauk (Polish Academy of Sciences), at whose suggestion he undertook an examination of the Confederacy of Radom of 1767-8, a Russian-backed league of Polish nobles discontented by a new, reforming regime.

 His supervisor at Cambridge was Lucjan Lewitter.
 In 1975, Cambridge University awarded him his PhD for his thesis, The szlachta and the Confederacy of Radom, 1764-1767/68: a study of the Polish nobility.
 Academic jobs were hard to come by in the wake of the first great oil shock, and from 1975 to 1976, he was employed in the export sales department of the Manchester-based engineering firm, Mather & Platt, an experience which taught him much about the decline of British industry.
 In October 1976, he joined the John Rylands University Library of Manchester, as assistant librarian, in which capacity he learned much about the sorts of people who decide on library book classifications.
 In May 1979 he was appointed lecturer in Modern History at the University of Birmingham, where he has been ever since.
 In 1994, he was appointed Senior Lecturer in Modern History.
 From September 2003 to September 2005, he was appointed to a British Academy Readership to pursue research into ‘Utopianism and Enlightenment: the Political Culture of eighteenth-century Poland-Lithuania’.
 In October 2004, in recognition of his work in the field of eighteenth-century Poland, he was named Reader in Polish History.